 Learning the Vietnamese alphabet and how to write it correctly is one of the main elements of learning the language.
 Unlike other neighboring languages such as Thai, Khmer, and Chinese, the Vietnamese language uses the Latin alphabet.
 This will make it easier for English speakers when learning the Vietnamese language.

 In today’s lesson, we will learn the Vietnamese alphabet and how to pronounce them.

 As early as 1620, Francisco de Pina, a Portuguese Jesuit interpreter, created the first Latinized script of the Vietnamese language as assistance for learning the language.
-This Latin-based script was called chữ Quốc ngữ, which means 'the national writing system.'
-The script then was developed and used within the Catholic community for 200 years.
+This Latin-based script was called chữ Quốc ngữ, which means ‘the national writing system.’
+The script was then developed and used within the Catholic community for 200 years.

 In 1910, the French colonial administration enforced chữ Quốc ngữ in Vietnamese public literature.
 They also tried to replace Vietnamese with French, but they didn’t succeed, given several French-like words in Vietnamese such as ghi-đông (in French: guidon, meaning a bike handlebar), cát-sét (in French: la cassette, meaning cassette).

 Chữ Quốc ngữ then was taught massively in primary schools.
 Hundreds of thousands of textbooks for primary education began to be published in chữ Quốc ngữ.
 This gave a chance for chữ Quốc ngữ to become popular in Vietnam.

 Nowadays, the modern Vietnamese language still uses chữ Quốc ngữ which includes 29 main characters and five-tone marks.
 There are also many letter combinations, diphthongs, and triphthongs.
 Chữ Quốc ngữ is spoken by about 90% of the Vietnamese population, together with other minority languages such as Ê Đê, Hmong.